rhiaro/network-affect/index.md

 He kicked off, running to build up speed, and then jumped to balance the balls of his feet on the bar between the wheels, his momentum carrying them forward even further.

 He had to lower one foot a few times to maintain speed, but a very slightly downward incline meant that they could cruise for the rest of their journey.

+The train station was a very different place to the Houses of Sco.
+They called it Sco Station, because nobody could read the remains of the signs that hung there.
+It wasn't much of a building.
+One half of it had been perhaps, once.
+This led credence to Sushi's theory that their home had been spared, rather than built.

+On the north side of the railway tracks, the bulk of the station stood.
+A broad wall, brick, rather than the metal that made up the Houses, backed a raised platform.
+The platform stood at the perfect level for boarding and alighting from the trains that stopped there.
+The wall was, by Mustard and Sushi's calculations, the remaining one of four.
+It had in it gaps for windows and doors, and some of the dilapidated brickwork at either end suggested corners, poking out at right angles away from the direction of the platform.
+Another platform and another wall stood similarly on the south side of the tracks.
+This wall gave more of an impression of standing alone.
+The purpose it served was to support what might once have been a roof that peaked over the tracks, connecting the two walls together.
+The roof, what was left of it, was just some metal beams, rusted orange but nonetheless solid.
+Mustard had tested this by climbing and swinging from them, when he was younger.

+There was only one set of tracks.
+Trains came and went in both directions.

+The trains had no drivers, no crew.
+Nobody in the Houses of Sco had any reason to expect that they should.

+They were simply part of the world, and one of the more dependable parts at that.

+The morning train did not stop at Sco station, but the next train, the long train, did.
+It was due soon, and Mustard and Sushi scrambled down onto the tracks to listen for its approach.

 ## The Mycolabs